Why Diversity Should Matter to You

 Are you looking for a college where the student body represents a mix of different ages and generations, or would you prefer a college where most students are about your own age?

-The typical student is between the ages of 18-22.
+The "traditional" college student is thought to be between the ages of 18-21.
 However, this college appears to attract a majority of older students.
-At Allen College, 20.2% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Allen College #587 in the nation for student age diversity.
+At Allen College, 20.3% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Allen College #1,017 in the nation for student age diversity.

 Take a Look at Age Diversity at Allen College

-Analyze the age range of Allen College undergraduates with the following bar chart.
+Analyze the age range of Allen College students with the following chart.

 Questions About Diversity